Post-doctoral party, “karonkka”, at Botta

 Seating The inviter usually draws up the seating plan for a Karonkka, which is either a full or semi-placed one.
 Full seating means each guest is assigned a seat and a name card.
 In a semi-placed seating arrangement, the guests are assigned seats by table.
 It is also possible to combine the placings so that only the main table has designated seats and the other tables are only placed by table.
 The main person of the day is the doctoral candidate, but the actual guest of honour at the karonka is the opponent.
 The guest of honour is seated at the table to the right of the doctoral candidate.
 If there have been two opponents, they are placed on either side of the doctoral candidate.
 The following seating order is that of the custos: to the left or opposite the doctoral candidate.
 After them come the other guests, usually in order of academic merit.

-Dress code The most common dress code is the dark suit, i.e. a plain dark suit for men and a long or half-length evening dress for women.
-The dress can also be more informal than this, but please include the dress code in the invitation so that guests don’t have to guess how to dress your stake.
+Dress code: The most common dress code is a dark suit for men and a long or half-length evening dress for women.
+The dress can also be more informal than this, but please include the dress code in the invitation so that guests don’t have to guess how to dress for your stake.